 We had the good fortune to paddle by several harbor seals snoozing on a sleepy “haul out” they favor in this quieter part of the bay.
 Central Coast Outdoors’ paddling tours include 1.5- to 2-hour family-friendly short paddles.

 Want more time on the water?
 Book a half-day tour, sunset paddle, or private tour options (great for families and those with wee travelers).
 Find out more: www.centralcoastoutdoors.com

 4. Hike Black Hill

-1 Great Place to Stay: Inn at Morro Bay
+1 Great Place to Stay in Morro Bay with Kids: Inn at Morro Bay

 For more help planning your visit to Morro Bay with kids, visit www.MorroBay.org.
 For more California family travel recommendations click here.